Ochtinská Aragonite Cave (Ochtinska Aragonite Cave)

-These weird cristals consist from aragonite: mineral with the same chemical content (calcium carbonate – CaCO³) as the more common calcite.
+These weird crystals consist of aragonite: a mineral with the same chemical content (calcium carbonate – CaCO³) as the more common calcite.
 Calcite forms massive crystals, but crystals of aragonite are similar to thin needles.
 Often these needles are not straight but curly as threads or hair.

 Unusual show cave

-Ochtinská Aragonite Cave was discovered in 1954 by Martin Cangár and Jiri Prosek during the search of iron ore.
+Ochtinska Aragonite Cave was discovered in 1954 by Martin Cangár and Jiri Prosek during the search for iron ore.
 The cave had no natural entrances: it was found by digging through the ground.

 In 1972 the cave was opened as a show cave and now there is built a special tourist facility at its entrance.
 After paying a fee tourists can enter 230 m far in the cave.
 Especially impressive is Milky Way Hall which is covered with clusters of aragonite needles which resemble stars in the sky.